 Let’s be honest here for a second, this option requires a lot of initial investment.
 Still, if you have some money saved up, I advise you to look into it, as these things can turn out to be a true goldmine.

 Location plays a major role in self-service car washes, so pick your spots carefully.
 Best of all, you won’t have to do any of the work in order to get there.

 A self-service car wash can be a great source of passive income.

 10. Own a vending machine

 Similar to the last idea mentioned, this one also requires some investing.
-In order to get into the business, you first have to buy a vending machine, clean it up as good as possible, and stock it full with food and beverages.
+In order to get into the business, you first have to buy a vending machine, clean it up as good as possible, and stock it full of food and beverages.

 Furthermore, you have to place it in a good location, so put some money on the side for this endeavor as well.